Cardigan Welsh Corgi dogs and puppies – breed review

 When feeding Cardigan Welsh Corgis, aim for two meals of high-quality dry food a day.
 The amount your dog needs will depend on their size and how active they are.

-Don’t give out too many treats and don’t be tempted to feed your Cardigan Welsh Corgis leftovers from your own meals.
+Don’t give out too many treats and don’t be tempted to feed your Corgis your leftovers.

 Cardigan Welsh Corgis are generally a healthy breed but, like all dogs, are susceptible to some diseases.